influxdata/docs-v2/content/flux/v0.x/get-started/data-model.md

 weight: 101
 ---

-To fully understand how to use Flux to process your data, you must understand how Flux structures and operates on data.
+To get the most out of using Flux to process your data, you must understand how Flux structures and operates on data.
 The **Flux data model** is comprised of the following: